-October’s challenge from The Daring Kitchen was presented by Korena of Korena in The Kitchen.
-I’ve decided these bakers are wayyyyy above my level, but I’m gonna keep on plugging till I get there.
+October's Chocolate Buttercream Swiss Cake Roll was the challenge from The Daring Baker's Club.
+I've decided these bakers are wayyyyy above my level, but I'm gonna keep on plugging till I get there.

 The challenge was actually supposed to be a decorated Swiss roll, which is all the rage on Japanese sites and are pretty amazing.
 You create a design, freeze it on parchment paper, then bake the cake over it.
 Voila, it transfers to the cake.
 But, uh, here's mine without the decoration: